sethi-bhumika/MSTeamsClone/README.md

 For detailed documentation, see:
 For a video demo, watch at:

 This project was made as a part of Microsoft Engage 2021 Mentorship programme, following principles of Agile Methodology.
-Agile refers to software development through iterations, with periodic assessment of evoloving requirements and solutions.
+Agile refers to software development through iterations, with periodic assessment of evolving requirements and solutions.
 Here's a spreadsheet reflecting my journey on this project with Agile: https://docs.google.com/spreadsheets/d/1cAnzuieLmUEmXEBZevFEVUsAdBVbhjZu6dmnr5HYp4g/edit?usp=sharing

-CSS credits: Zach Saucier https://gist.github.com/ZachSaucier/8295d9dc926d7064ff0d4f3f04b35b55